mhassan72/event-driven-assistant/README.md

 - Production deployment and monitoring infrastructure

 ### Development Progress
-The system is approximately **60% complete** with all foundational infrastructure, authentication, model management, and AI assistant services operational.
-The comprehensive AI assistant core provides intelligent conversation management, task routing, and multi-provider model integration.
-The robust orchestration system provides a solid foundation for the remaining payment and credit management features.
+The system is approximately **65% complete** with all foundational infrastructure, authentication, model management, AI assistant services, and image generation capabilities operational.
+The comprehensive AI assistant core provides intelligent conversation management, task routing, multi-provider model integration, and production-ready image generation with FLUX models.
+The robust orchestration system and credit management foundation provide a solid base for the remaining payment processing features.

 ## � AI Assgistant Services (COMPLETED)